How to Consolidate Multiple Legal Entities with Different Charts of Accounts in Dynamics 365 Finance

 Variation 1.
 You are the finance system administrator for Contoso Ltd., a global manufacturing company with legal entities in the United States, Germany, and Japan.
 Each entity uses Dynamics 365 Finance and has its own chart of accounts due to local reporting requirements.
 The CFO wants to consolidate the financial results of all entities into a single consolidated report at the end of each month.
 Currently, the consolidation is done manually by exporting data to Excel, which is error-prone and time-consuming.
 The CFO wants to use the consolidation functionality within Dynamics 365 Finance.
 Additionally, intercompany transactions between entities are significant, and the CFO wants to automate the elimination of these transactions during consolidation.
 You need to design a solution that meets the following requirements: - Use the Dynamics 365 Finance consolidation module. - Automate the elimination of intercompany transactions. - Allow each entity to maintain its own chart of accounts. - Generate consolidated financial statements in the US GAAP format.
 What should you do?

-Why B: Option C is correct.
-To consolidate with different charts of accounts, you must create a consolidation company that uses a chart of accounts for US GAAP, and set up consolidation groups and accounts to map the source accounts.
+Why B: To consolidate with different charts of accounts, you must create a consolidation company that uses a chart of accounts for US GAAP, and set up consolidation groups and accounts to map the source accounts.
 Intercompany elimination rules can be defined to automate eliminations.
 Option A is wrong because it suggests changing all entities to use the same chart, which contradicts the requirement.
-Option B is wrong because Power BI is not the consolidation module.
-Option D is wrong because the consolidation company should not be used for daily transactions.
+Option C is wrong because setting up child companies does not solve the chart of accounts mapping or intercompany elimination.
+Option D is wrong because Power BI is not the consolidation module and cannot automate eliminations.

 Variation 2.
 You are a Dynamics 365 Finance administrator for a company that needs to generate financial reports in compliance with local GAAP.
 The company has multiple legal entities and wants to consolidate financial data into a single reporting entity.
 They also need to support multiple currencies and translation adjustments.
 The CFO wants to use a standard tool that integrates with Dynamics 365 Finance.
 Requirements: 1) Consolidate financial data from multiple legal entities.
 2) Support currency translation.
 3) Use a built-in tool.
 Which feature should you recommend?